hyperledger/indy-hipe/text/credential-exchange-message-family/README.md

 Description of Fields:
 * `cred_def_id` -- Credential Definition ID for requested credential
 * `comment` -- a field that provide some human readable information about this Credential Offer.
-* `credential_preview` -- an  object that represents the credential data that Prover wants to be issued.
-It is an optional field and not needed if Credential from Credential Offer message satisfies the Prover.
-It should follow the schema of [Credential Preview](#credential-preview).
-* `payment`
 * attachment `libindy_cred_req` -- an attachment with data that is needed to Issuer to generate a credential.
 It is base64 encoded.
 Here is an example of what lies inside, more information is in [Libindy API](https://github.com/hyperledger/indy-sdk/blob/57dcdae74164d1c7aa06f2cccecaae121cefac25/libindy/src/api/anoncreds.rs#L658):
 ```json
 {